xJonathanLEI/starknet-rs/starknet-crypto/README.md

 > _You're advised to use high-level crypto utilities implemented by the `starknet-core` crate (or use it through the `starknet::core` re-export) if you're not familiar with cryptographic primitives.
 Using these low-level functions incorrectly could result in leaking your private key, for example._

+> _This library does not provide constant-time guarantees._

 ## **WARNING**

 While it has been tested against data randomly generated from [`cairo-lang`](https://github.com/starkware-libs/cairo-lang), this crate is _NOT_ audited or reviewed for security. **Use at your own risk**.